Scientific Name

 Description

-Haworthia truncata var. minor is a small succulent with gray or gray-green leaves with nearly rectangular crosssection, rough, warty surfaces, and usually hairy tips.
-It slowly offsets to form small clumps.
-Leaves are arranged in 2 opposite rows and are much smaller than those of the normal form.
-Flowers are small, white, and appear mainly in late spring on long, slender stems.
+Haworthia truncata var. minor is a small succulent with gray or gray-green leaves with a nearly rectangular cross-section, rough warty surfaces, and a usually hairy tip.
+It slowly produces offsets, forming a small clump with age.
+The leaves are arranged in 2 opposite rows and are much smaller than the typical form.

 How to Grow and Care for Haworthia truncata var. minor